Salish Sea: Flora

 The Salish Sea hosts a diverse community of kelp species that provide large volumes of high-quality habitat in areas with hard, rocky substrates.
 The largest of these kelp species include bull kelp and giant kelp.

 Eelgrass meadows are abundant throughout the shallower regions of the sea.

 Fauna

-The Salish Sea is home to 253 fish species contained within 78 families and 31 orders.
+The Salish Sea is home to 253 fish species representing 78 families and 31 orders.
 These species encompass one myxinid, two petromyzontids, 18 chondrichthyans, two chondrosteans, and 230 teleosts.

 In addition, the sea hosts 37 marine mammal species, most notably Steller sea lions, humpback whales, and killer whales (orcas).
-While mammal-eating transient orcas are gradually increasing in population, fish-eating southern resident orcas have struggled to survive due to low salmon populations.
+While mammal-eating transient orcas are gradually increasing in population, fish-eating southern resident orcas have struggled to survive due to low salmon populations and inbreeding.
 In 2019, this orca population was at a 35-year low after three adult deaths and no surviving calves over three years, leaving only 73 whales in the community.
 In 2021, an upsurge may occur in the humpback whale population with a record 21 humpback calves spotted in Salish waters.

 Sea otters have been increasingly observed within the Strait of Juan de Fuca.